THE TEMPLARS DUNGEONS IN DOMMELondon Regalia

 THE TEMPLARS DUNGEONS IN DOMME

-Founded in 1281, is a commune in the Dordogne department of the Nouvelle-Aquitaine region of France, Domme is 250 meters above sea level.
+Domme; a commune in the Dordogne department of France’s Nouvelle-Aquitaine region, was find in 1281 and lies 250 meters above sea level.

-On October 13, 1307 hundreds of Templars were arrested in France in the order of King Philip IV.
-Hundreds of Templar graffiti can still be found in Domme, where the Knights Templars were imprisoned in 1307 during their trial.
-They used a code system that consisted of a collection of geometric shapes.
+On the authority of King Philip IV, hundreds of Templars were arrest in France on October 13, 1307.
+Templar graffiti can still be observed in Domme; where the Knights Templar were imprison during their trial in 1307.
+They employed a code system made up of a variety of geometric shapes.